• Skip to primary navigation

 Shinhan Touch Twin Tip

 The barrel is a rounded rectangle.
 The shape is ergonomic and fits well in your hand and won’t roll off of a surface if you lay it down.
-It also contains one broad nib and fine bullet nib to offer the most flexibility.
+The markers have both broad chisel and fine bullet points and feel good in your hand.
+They do not look or feel cheap at all, which is great because they are more expensive than some of the other alternatives.

 Performance

 The first thing to note when looking at the performance of the ShinHans has to do with selecting a color.
-The case makes it easy to keep your collection organized, but the color swatch on the end cap is slightly off and the color number and name rubs off over time.
+The case makes it easy to keep your collection organized, but the color swatch on the end cap is slightly off, and the color number and name rub off over time.
 This makes it important to create swatches for each shade.

 The ink flow is lower than it is with Copics.
 This means that the ShinHan is streaky with the initial application and you will have to blend out the streaks.
 The lower flow does have the advantage of giving you more control.
 If you are concerned about using too much ink, the pen will prevent that from happening and will allow you to layer on the pigment and build up to the desired intensity.